 IMPORTANCE AND SCOPE

-World-renowned speakers, the most recent techniques, tactics, and the newest updates in fields crystallography and engineering, tissue engineering are hallmarks of this conference.
-Crystallography 2018 is an exciting opportunity to showcase the new technology, the new products of your company, and/or the service your industry may offer to a broad international audience.
-It covers a lot of topics and it will be a nice platform to showcase their recent researches on Crystallography, Material Science and other interesting topics.
+World-renowned speakers, the most recent techniques, tactics, and the newest updates in fields of Crystallography and Spectroscopy are hallmarks of this conference.
+Crystallography 2019 is an exciting opportunity to showcase the new technology, the new products of your company, and/or the service your industry may offer to a broad international audience.
+It covers a lot of topics and it will be a nice platform to showcase their recent researches on Material Science, Crystallography, Spectroscopy, Physics and Chemistry.

-London is a leading global city, with strengths in the arts, commerce, education, entertainment, fashion, finance, healthcare, media, professional services, research and development, tourism and transport all contributing to its prominence.
-It is one of the world’s leading financial centres and has the fifth-or sixth-largest metropolitan area GDP in the world depending on measurement.
-London is a world cultural capital.
-It is the world’s most-visited city as measured by international arrivals and has the world’s largest city airport system measured by passenger traffic.
-London's 43 universities form the largest concentration of higher education in Europe.
-In 2012, London became the first city to host the modern Summer Olympic Games three times.
+London is considered to be one of the world's most important global cities and has been termed the world's most powerful, most desirable, most influential, most visited, most expensive, innovative, sustainable, most investment friendly, most popular for work, and the most vegetarian-friendly city in the world.
+London exerts a considerable impact upon the arts, commerce, education, entertainment, fashion, finance, healthcare, media, professional services, research and development, tourism and transportation.
+London ranks 26 out of 300 major cities for economic performance.
+It is one of the largest financial centres and has either the fifth or sixth largest metropolitan area GDP.
+It is the most-visited city as measured by international arrivals and has the busiest city airport system as measured by passenger traffic.
+It is the leading investment destination, hosting more international retailers and ultra-high-net-worth individuals than any other city.
+London's universities form the largest concentration of higher education institutes in Europe.
+In 2012, London became the first city to have hosted three modern Summer Olympic Games.

 Major Crystallography Associations around the Globe